MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/bank-revaluation.md

 The **Revaluation date** field defines the cutoff date for calculating the foreign currency balance that will be revalued.
 The sum of all bank transactions that occurred up through this date is revalued.

-The **Exchange rate date** field can be used to define the date for which the exchange rate should default.
+The **Exchange rate date** field defines the date of the exchange rate that will be used to revalue the currency balances.
 For example, you can revalue the balances as of January 31 but use the exchange rate that is defined for February 1.

 The revaluation process can be run for one or more legal entities.
 The lookup shows only the legal entities that you have access to.
 Select the legal entities for which you want to select the bank accounts that are eligible for foreign currency revaluation.
 All the bank accounts for those legal entities will be shown in the grid.